Our categories

 Golden rules for preparing the surface before painting

-Whether it is a bodywork painting or a building painting, painters know it well: the secret of a successful painting is the preparation of the support.
-Indeed, even if painting 2 coats of paint is done in less than 5 minutes, it is 10 times more time that will have been spent preparing the bodywork.
+Whether it is a bodywork painting or a building painting, painters know that the secret to successful painting is substrate preparation.
+Indeed, even if 2 coats of paint can be applied in less than 5 minutes, 10 times as much time will have been spent preparing the bodywork.
 Following these few rules will save you a lot of worries!

 Bodywork preparation is the basis of the rules of the art of painting: